Blog

 • Check that all mandatory items on a given checklist are complete

-Using Regex in a Jira Workflow Validator
+Using Regex in a Jira Validator